Aetna Opiates/Opioids Addiction Rehab Insurance Coverage

-Does Aetna Insurance Cover Treatment for Opiate and Opioid Addiction?
+Does Aetna Cover Opiate and Opioid Rehab Treatment?

 Aetna covers various different types of drug addiction treatment, either partially or in full.
 Coverage often depends on the individual plan that you are subscribed to taking deductibles and out-of-pocket costs into account, and it does vary regionally across the United States.

 Types of Opiate and Opioid Rehabs Aetna Will Pay For

 There are many treatment options available for people who are addicted to opiates and opioid drugs, including inpatient and outpatient treatments and medication maintenance treatments, which a study by the National Institute on Drug Abuse has shown to be effective in reducing accidental overdose deaths.

 Aetna will pay for a variety of treatment types, including intensive inpatient hospitalization, residential treatment facilities, detoxification programs, and outpatient therapy services.
 It also often covers medications that may be prescribed during the course of treatment.